 - Promote compliance with Plan Kenya and donor requirements and regulations in project implementation

 Safeguarding Children and Young People (Safeguarding) and Gender Equality and Inclusion (GEI) (5%)

-- Lead the orientation of programme staff to ensure that they are properly inducted on and understand their role in upholding Plan International’s safeguarding and GEI policies;
+- Leads the orientation of programme staff to ensure that they are properly inducted on and understands their role in upholding Plan International’s safeguarding and GEI policies;

-- Ensure that Plan Kenya contributes to Plan International’s global efforts on safeguarding and GEI, including making sure that relevant reporting and data are submitted.
+- Ensures that the project contributes to Plan International’s global efforts to ensure safeguarding and GEI, including making sure that relevant reporting and data are submitted.

 Other duties (5%)

 Qualifications/ experience essential:

 - Masters degree in monitoring and evaluation, project management, international development, education, economics, social sciences, or a related field.